The City of Onkaparinga

 In January 2018 the City of Onkaparinga committed to participating in the Building Upgrade Finance mechanism (BUF).
 BUF assists building owners to access long-term finance at competitive fixed interest rates to improve the energy, water and waste efficiency of existing commercial and industrial buildings.
 It is designed to overcome the barriers that exist to energy efficiency upgrades for tenanted buildings.

 The City of Onkaparinga

 What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

-We have a long history of working with climate change and began measuring our corporate emissions in 1998.
-So far we have reduced our emissions by 30% and are looking to accelerate our emissions reduction program in 2018.
+- We have a long history of working with climate change and began measuring our corporate emissions in 1998.

 - In 2008 we commissioned a study to understand the risks that climate change will pose to our 31km of coast.
 Since then, we have been working on projects that strengthen our cliff stability and reduce erosion, funded in part by our Climate Change Fund.